-F. Property Held for Resale, Future Development, and Government Use
+F. Property Held for Sale, Future Development, and Government Use

-As part of its redevelopment activities, the Former Agency acquired land for eventual disposition to developers of housing or commercial projects, often conveyed on the reuse value of the land.
-These properties will be held until resold and/or conveyed for development.
+As part of its redevelopment activities, the Former Agency acquired land for eventual disposition to developers of housing or commercial projects.
+These properties were held until sold and/or conveyed for development.
 On October 7, 2014, DOF approved the Long Range Property Management Plan (LRPMP) which specifies the disposition of various CRA/LA-DLA properties.
-Separately, DOF approved the transfer of Government Use assets to the City (page 14).
+Separately, DOF approved the transfer of Government Use assets to the City.
 The CRA/LA-DLA is implementing the liquidation of its land inventory pursuant to Governing and Oversight Board approvals and consistent with DOF-approved disposition plans.